microsoft/PartnerResources/_docs/Security/Certifications.md

 ---

 # Security Certifications
 Below you will find information about security certifications critical for learning.
-Please use the navigation pane on the right to quickly jump between sections or specific certification that you are interested in.
+Please use the navigation pane on the right to quickly jump between sections or specific certifications in which you are interested.

 ## Microsoft Cybersecurity Architect (SC-100)